efekhari27/otkerneldesign/doc/theory/theory.rst

 functional space were used to approximate integrals.
 More precisely, one can mention the use of the distance called the *maximum mean discrepancy* (MMD) as a core ingredient of advanced sampling methods such as the *Support points* by (Mak & Joseph, 2018) and the *Kernel herding* by (Chen & al., 2010).
-The MMD is convenient to manipulate since it can simply be expressed using the underlying kernel arbitrarily arbitrary chosen.
+Manipulating the MMD is convenient since its expression is simple ; it depends on an arbitrarily chosen kernel.
 Let us setup the introduction of the Kernel herding and Support points methods by briefly defining a few mathematical concepts.

 **Reproducing kernel Hilbert space.**